 Students taking an online course must have a computer that is capable of connecting to and interacting in a Blackboard online class.
 In order to use Blackboard effectively, it is recommended that students meet the following technical and proficiency requirements:

-- A computer that can connect to the Internet by high-speed access (DSL, Cable, FiOS).
+- A computer that can connect to the Internet by high-speed access (DSL, cable, fiber).

-- A laptop or desktop computer running a Windows or Mac operating system.
+- A laptop or desktop computer running a Windows, or Mac OS X operating system.

-- A computer that has a 1GHz processor speed with at least 256MB RAM.
+- A computer that has a 1GHz processor speed with at least 2GB RAM.

 - A word processing program that can save files in doc, docx, txt, or rtf format.
 Note that IT Services offers MS Office ProPlus free of charge for all current Indiana Tech students.
-A free alternative to MS Office can be found at LibreOffice.org.
+Alternatives include LibreOffice, Google Docs, and Pages.

 Computer and operating system skills

 - Uploading files from a personal computer to the web.